mikedotcpp/GBRaycaster/README.md

 # Grid-Based Raycaster
-A project that adapts the old-school raycast rendering algorithm to be used with [Cocos2d-x](http://cocos2d-x.org/).
+This project adapts the old-school raycast rendering algorithm to be used with [Cocos2d-x](http://cocos2d-x.org/).
 Used in games like Wolfenstein3D, Rise of the Triad, The Terminator: Rampage, Catacomb3-D, Super 3D Noah's Ark, and more.

 All of the code is freely available from my GitHub [page](https://github.com/mikedotcpp).

-# What is Raycasting?
+## What is Raycasting?
 [Raycasting](http://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/) refers to an algorithm used by games like the original [Wolfenstein3D](https://en.wikipedia.org/wiki/Wolfenstein_3D) to sell the illusion of a first-person perspective.

 The basic idea is to fire a bunch of rays from the player and draw whatever those rays hit.
 The number of rays to fire is equal to the number of vertical columns on screen (the pixel width of